 - 1. Discuss possible topics with your adviser. - 2.
 Meet with your adviser as necessary to identify a topic and tentative problem for study. - 3.
-Determine who your thesis adviser will be, most often your adviser, and consult regularly with him or her on your readings and the definition of a thesis problem. - 4.
-Seek advice of students and faculty on the composition of your committee and seek faculty member consent to sit on the committee. - 5.
-Submit M-1 form (Program of Study) to the DGS. - 6.
+Seek advice of students and faculty on the composition of your committee and seek faculty member consent to sit on the committee. - 4.
+Submit M-1 form (Program of Study) to the DGS. - 5.
 Submit M-2 form (Request for Thesis Committee) to the DGS.